onthefritz/simplePaging/README.md

 # simplePaging
-Simple, easy to customize paging system using jQuery.
+Simple, easy-to-customize paging system using jQuery.

 ## Features
 1. Custom templates for the data
-2. Easy to style paging system
+2. Easy-to-style paging system
 3. Custom error template
 4. Uses JSON data to populate data and pager
 5. Custom event that is fired when anything happens in the pager